Funding for Professional Development

 The BGSU Graduate Student Senate is pleased to facilitate professional development for graduate students by providing funds which graduate students may apply for at the beginning of each semester.
 Funding for professional development (FPD) is designed to supplement costs for graduate students participating in professional activities (i.e. conferences, memberships, workshops, recitals, etc) and research materials.

-Applicants must be enrolled within BGSU's Graduate College for at least 4 credit hours in the semester they seek funding.
-Applicants for summer funding may apply provided that they are enrolled in at least 4 credits for the following Fall semester.
+*Applicants must be enrolled within BGSU's Graduate College for at least 4 credit hours in the semester they seek funding, except that applicants for Summer funding must be enrolled in at least 4 credits for the following Fall semester.

-The applicant's department must be in good standing with Graduate Student Senate (GSS) at the end of the previous semester.
-Applicants from departments not in good standing with GSS at the end of the previous semester will not be considered for FPD.
+*The applicant's department must be in good standing with Graduate Student Senate (GSS).
+Applicants from departments not in good standing with GSS will not be considered for FPD.
 Applicants are responsible for knowing this information.

 *Each student must fill out an application, completely independent of any other student.
 NO GROUP APPLICATIONS WILL BE CONSIDERED.